BrownCSCI1230/lab06_light/README.md

 ## 3. Reflection

+Now you have an image with great lighting effect after finishing the phong lighting model.
+We can extend the phong lighting model by adding some other component to make the image look better!

-Now we will try to add some other component to our lighting model.
-A clear and simple expansion is the mirror reflection.
+One interesting and simple extension is the mirror reflection.
 In a way, diffuse and specular are reflections that are loose or less concentrated.
 And mirror reflections are the reflections that are completely concentrated, which usually happens on perfect mirror surface.
 You can see the mirror reflection effect almost everywhere in your life.

 <p align="center">
     <img src="images/reflection.jpg" width="60%">